Faltings height and N\'eron-Tate height of a theta divisor: N eron--Tate heights

 from (\ref{recursive}) is independent of the choice of rigidification of~$L$.
 By (\ref{recursive}) we are then reduced, using induction on $\dim(Z)$, to the case that $Z=P \in A(k)$ is a rational point of $A$.
 Let $s$ be a non-zero rational section of $L$ such that $P$ does not lie on the support of $\divisor_L s$.
 In this case equation (\ref{recursive}) becomes

-expressing the N\'eron-Tate height with respect to $L$ of the point $P$ as a sum of evaluations of the local N\'eron functions $-\log\|s\|_{L,v}$.
+expressing the N\'eron--Tate height with respect to $L$ of the point $P$ as a sum of evaluations of the local N\'eron functions $-\log\|s\|_{L,v}$.
 The product formula then shows that $\h'_L(P)$ is independent of the chosen rigidification of $L$.